jsheppard95/pdb_analysis/README.md

 [The Protein Data Bank](https://www.rcsb.org/) `*.pdb` format and reside in the `proteins/` directory at the root of this repository.
-Each file consists of a protein X-ray crystal structure and thus includes atomic `X`, `Y`, `Z` coordinates of each amino acid (residue) comprising the protein structure.
+Each file consists of a protein X-ray crystal structure and thus includes atomic `X`, `Y`, `Z` coordinates of each amino acid (residue) comprising the protein.
 In this analysis, we read the sequences of our 309 proteins and compute the radius of gyration considering all residues along with that for hydrophobic residues only.
 We then plot both of these quantities along with their ratio